The-Sofishticated-Man/secret-message/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file, These are the default values if ones are not set.
+To run this project, you will need to add the following environment variables to your .env file.
+These are the default values if none are set.

 `NODE_ENV=development`
 `VITE_BACKEND_URL=localhost`